 The eastern world puts emphasis on the subtleties of the internal experience.
-Historically, eastern life was very much about mastering the mind/body, and understanding spiritual dimensions.
-The revered historical leaders from the eastern world are not great politicians or businessmen, they are spiritual seers who understood life at new depths and helped others live more harmonious lives.
-Ancient sages made remarkably detailed maps of the human consciousness.
+Eastern life was very much about mastering the mind and body, and understanding mystical dimensions.
+Ancient sages made incredibly detailed maps of the human consciousness.
 Some of these maps include the Chakra system, the Nadi system, the 8 limbs of yoga, and many, many more.

-The immense beauty of this approach is an inner richness which exists independent of external circumstances;

-living a life that feels good even if your circumstances are not so fortunate.
+The immense beauty of this approach is an inner richness which exists independent of external circumstances, living a life that feels good even if your life circumstances are not so fortunate.
+The great historical leaders from the eastern world are not great politicians or businessmen, they were spiritual seers who understood life at new depths and helped others around them to live more harmonious lives.
 The eastern approach to life is intuitive, fluid, in touch with nature, and deeply connected to the mysterious forces within the human mind.
-It teaches us to seek the answers to life's questions by getting in touch with our feelings, and finding harmonies within.
+It teaches us to seek the answers to lifes questions by getting in touch with our feelings, and finding harmonies within.

-While eastern consciousness has historically put much of its emphasis on the internal world, it can also tend to ignore aspects of the outer world which are also helpful in creating a harmonious life.
+While eastern consciousness has historically put much of its emphasis on the internal world, it can also tend to ignore aspects of the outer world which are also helpful to creating a harmonious life.
 Eastern cultures traditionally have suffered great poverty, disempowerment, and other such avoidable circumstances throughout time.